-This FMP establishes an LE program for CPS finfish including northern anchovy, Pacific (chub) mackerel, jack mackerel, and Pacific sardine landed south of 39° N latitude.
+This FMP establishes an LE program for CPS finfish including northern anchovy, Pacific mackerel, jack mackerel, and Pacific sardine landed south of 39° N latitude.
+Details on the purpose and analysis of the LE capacity goal and permit transferability can be found in Amendment 10.